Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Introduction

 \section{Introduction}

 Consider the Poisson mean estimation problem.
-Given observations $Y^n\eqdef (Y_1,\dots,Y_n)$, independently distributed according to the Poisson distribution with mean parameters $\theta^n\eqdef (\theta_1,\dots,\theta_n)$, the goal is to learn the parameter vector under the squared error loss.
-It is well known in the literature that the minimax estimator need not be the best choice in practice, unless the observations are known to be generated according to the worst case prior distribution on the parameter space.
-A class of shrinkage type alternative estimators was proposed in the seminal paper of \cite{Rob51,Rob56}, namely the empirical Bayes (EB) methodology.
+Given observations $Y^n\eqdef (Y_1,\dots,Y_n)$, independently distributed according to the Poisson distribution with mean parameters $\theta^n\eqdef (\theta_1,\dots,\theta_n)$, the goal is to { estimate} the parameter vector under the squared error loss.
+It is well known in the literature that the minimax estimator need not be the best choice in practice, unless the observations are known to be generated according to the least favorable prior distribution on the parameter space.
+A class of shrinkage-type alternative estimators was proposed in the seminal paper of \cite{Rob51,Rob56}, namely the empirical Bayes (EB) methodology.
 In the regular Bayes setup, which also produces estimators with shrinkage properties, one assumes that the parameter values are independently distributed according to a prior distribution $G$.
 Then the best estimator under the squared error loss (i.e., the Bayes estimator) of $\theta_j$ is given by the posterior mean $\hat\theta_G(Y_j)=\EE_G\qth{\theta_j|Y_j}$.
 The EB theory proposes to bypass the assumed knowledge about $G$, which might be unavailable in practice, by approximating the $G$ dependent expressions using the observations.
-For example, in the Poisson model, given any prior distribution $G$ on the parameter $\theta$ the posterior mean is of the form
+For example, in the Poisson model, given a prior distribution $G$ on $\theta$, the posterior mean is of the form